 Some owners, whether they have a single course or multiple ones, choose to remove the school enrollment button from their site entirely, so that users must go to the actual course they want to enroll in.

-The main enroll button on your homepage can be removed with a toggle in the Homepage Hero Header block found within your homepage block editor (Site > Pages > Home).
+For users with Page Editor 1.0, the main enroll button on your homepage can be removed with a toggle in the Homepage Hero Header block found within your homepage block editor (Site > Pages > Home).
 Simply toggle Show Button to the off position to remove it.
 Make sure to save the page when you're done!